IanEdington/learn/data-and-algorithms/coursework.md

 After completing Unit 11, you should be able to

 - describe sorting algorithms (merge, quick, heap, counting, radix).
 - estimate the complexity of sorting algorithms.
 - compare sorting algorithms.

 ### Study Activities

-Study the following chapter from [Pat Morin’s textbook](http://www.aupress.ca/index.php/books/120226):
+Study the following chapter from Pat Morin's textbook:

 Chapter 11 Sorting Algorithms